Get started¶

 gmsaas config set proxy http[s]://user:password@host:port

-Alternatively, to avoid having the proxy credentials stored in gmsaas
+Alternatively, to avoid having the proxy credentials stored in gmsaas configuration file, you can set the credentials using environment variables:

 GMSAAS_PROXY_USERNAME: the username used to connect to the proxy